-Volkswagen Touareg R review
+Volkswagen Touareg R Review and Prices

 The Touareg R is the hottest version of Volkswagen’s biggest SUV, but it’s also the most efficient as it’s a plug-in hybrid